This post may contain affiliate links.

 The sizzle is in the name ( xeo) and the crispness comes with long cooking as demonstrated in the video.

 Where to Get Bahn Xeo Mix

-You can buy Bahn Xeo or Vietnamese pancake mix online, check below.
+You can buy Bahn Xeo or Vietnamese pancake mix online or at your local Asian grocers.

 Bahn Xeo are absolutely one of our new favourite things, we’ve eaten hundreds from several different restaurants and never had a bad one.
 We hope you have fun making and eating your bahn xeo.
 If you’d like to read more about Vietnamese food, Hoi An food in particular, click through, or maybe you need our general Vietnam travel guide.